MEET OUR STAFF

 He lives with his wife and twin sons between Austin, TX and Sag Harbor NY and is a frequent presenter and lecturer on the subjects of mental health, philosophy, and both substance and screen addictions.

 Sarah White is a Licensed Master Social Worker.
-She graduated from the University of Houston, Graduate College of Social work in 2016 with a specialization in clinical social work with academic honors as a member of the Phi Theta Kappa honor society.
+She graduated from the University of Houston, Graduate College of Social work with a specialization in clinical social work with academic honors as a member of the Phi Theta Kappa honor society.
 She was a Globe Youth Fellow and specialized in work with young adults, adolescents, and children.
 While participating in the Globe Youth Fellowship she was trained in Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, and Brief Targeted Interventions.
 She began her career working with mothers suffering from addiction who were involved with child protective services at the Council on Recovery in Houston.

 Sarah spent two years working in acute psychiatric hospitals and has extensive experience in assessing and treating severe mental illness.
 She has led a team of therapists as the Clinical director in an acute psychiatric hospital and worked to coordinate services, care, and interventions in accordance with state regulations and best practices.